Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/items-and-blocks.md

 KubeJS TFC adds a couple of methods to liquid builders relating to their in-world LiquidBlock

-- `.hotWaterBlock()`{: .language-javascript }: Sets the fluid builder's fluid block to a HotWaterBlock, the fluid block used for spring water
+- `.hotWaterBlock()`{: .language-kube }: Sets the fluid builder's fluid block to a HotWaterBlock, the fluid block used for spring water
-- `.bubbleParticle(String)`{: .language-javascript }: Accepts a string representing the registry location of a particle, sets the 'bubble' particle of the liquid's block, defaults to `minecraft:bubble`
+- `.bubbleParticle(String)`{: .language-kube }: Accepts a string representing the registry location of a particle, sets the 'bubble' particle of the liquid's block, defaults to `minecraft:bubble`
-- `.steamParticle(String)`{: .language-javascript }: Accepts a string representing the registry location of a particle, sets the 'steam particle' of the liquid's block, defaults to `tfc:steam`
+- `.steamParticle(String)`{: .language-kube }: Accepts a string representing the registry location of a particle, sets the 'steam particle' of the liquid's block, defaults to `tfc:steam`
-- `.setHealAmount(number)`{: .language-javascript }: Accepts a number, sets the amount of half hearts the living entity is healed by when in the liquid, defaults to `0.08`
+- `.setHealAmount(number)`{: .language-kube }: Accepts a number, sets the amount of half hearts the living entity is healed by when in the liquid, defaults to `0.08`
-- `.noBubbles()`{: .language-javascript }: Makes it so the liquid block doesn't give off 'bubble' particles
+- `.noBubbles()`{: .language-kube }: Makes it so the liquid block doesn't give off 'bubble' particles
-- `.noSteam()`{: .language-javascript }: Makes it so the liquid block doesn't give off 'steam' particles
+- `.noSteam()`{: .language-kube }: Makes it so the liquid block doesn't give off 'steam' particles

 ### Example